-If you are married and you name someone other than your spouse as a beneficiary, an authorization form will be mailed to your home.
+If you are married, your spouse will be your beneficiary.
+If you want to name someone other than your spouse as a beneficiary, an authorization form will be mailed to your mailing address.
 You must obtain your spouse's written consent, witnessed by a notary public, and return the authorization form within 60 days for your beneficiary information to take effect.

-If you marry after naming others (such as your children) as your beneficiaries, your beneficiary designations become invalid.
+If you are single and subsequently become married after naming others (such as your children) as your beneficiaries, your beneficiary designations become invalid.
 To keep the same beneficiaries after you marry, you must obtain the written consent of your new spouse on a Plan form.
 By law, your Plan accounts must be paid to your surviving spouse at your date of death unless your spouse has consented in writing, on a Plan form, to a different beneficiary, and this consent is notarized.

 If, after naming your spouse as a beneficiary on a Plan form, you divorce, then you must file a new beneficiary form with the Plan to name others as your beneficiaries subject to the terms of any qualified domestic relations order.
+Otherwise, your former spouse will remain your beneficiary if you are single at the time of your death